Janet (album): Legacy

 Jackson performing "That's the Way Love Goes" on her Unbreakable World Tour (2015–16).

 Although Jackson had reached superstar status in the United States, she had yet to achieve the same level of response internationally.
 According to Nacy Berry, vice chairman of Virgin Records, Janet marked the first time the label "had centrally coordinated and strategized a campaign on a worldwide basis" which ultimately brought her to a plateau of global recognition.
-Her historic multimillion-dollar contract made her the highest-paid artist in history, until brother Michael renegotiated his contract with Sony Music Entertainment only days later.
-Sonia Murry noted that she remained "the highest-paid female in pop ... a whirlwind of fashion, personality and slick musical packaging rivaled only by Madonna and Whitney Houston in today's pop pantheon."
+Her historic multimillion-dollar contract made her the highest-paid artist in history until her brother Michael renegotiated his contract with Sony Music Entertainment only days later.
+Sonia Murray noted that she remained "the highest-paid female in pop ... a whirlwind of fashion, personality and slick musical packaging rivaled only by Madonna and Whitney Houston in today's pop pantheon."
 James Robert Parish, author of Today's Black Hollywood (1995) wrote: "She confirmed her status as today's Queen of Pop when, not long ago, she signed a $35-$40 million recording contract with Virgin Records."
-Music critic Nelson George noted that while surpassing Michael would be next to impossible, Janet had assuredly reached iconic status.
+Music critic Nelson George noted that while surpassing Michael would be nearly impossible, Janet had assuredly reached iconic status.
 He explained: "What worked for Michael 10 years ago is working for her now ...
 Michael was clearly the voice of the '80s, those that grew up with him since Motown.
 And with the themes (independence, social consciousness and up-front yet responsible sexuality) that she's addressing in her albums and the popularity she's enjoying, she could very well be the voice of the '90s."